 Quantitative Internal Corrosion Direct Assessment (Q-ICDA) incorporates Pipeline Fluid Flow Data to Establish Corrosion Rate & Corrosion Pitting Profiles along the Pipeline.

-Translation of pipeline modelling and water-film transport properties into a corrosion damage profile
+Post-processing algorithms applied onto raw pipeline modelling data transforms water-film transport properties into a corrosion damage profile

 Application of corrosion rates onto most probable locations (MPL's) of corrosion damage creates an estimate of expected over-life corrosion damage along the pipeline.